HakamAtassi/HakamAtassi/README.md

 What I'm up to:

-- 🔭 I’m currently working on a synthesizable model of a pipelined MIPS core.
+- 🔭 I'm currently working on an implementing the JPEG algorithm in C++

 <hr />